 Math and science have complicated relationships with many people.
 Generally, though, the experts agree – early exposure may foster a lifelong love of these two subjects!

 Indeed, author Chris Ferrie believes that there may be no age too young to learn.
 He’s written a series of math and science books aimed at infants based on subjects most would associate with high school.
+Fun fact, while he lives in Sydney, Australia now, Chris was born in Canada and obtained his doctorate in mathematical physics at the University of Waterloo in Waterloo, Ontario.

 We’re super thrilled to have had Chris Ferrie with us for an interview!
 Check out his answers to our questions.